ForceFK/AlfredoLocales/README.md

 # AlfredoLocales
-All the Language files used in Alfredo.
+This repository is meant to house all the Language files used in Alfredo.